msqz/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Assumptions

+Model assumptions are following:
+1. There are three lanes: left, middle and right numbered (respectively) as 1, 2 and 3.
+2. Acceleration and decceleration rates of the controlled vehicle are constant and the equal 1m/s^2 (each).
+3. Generated trajectory length covers 1 second timespan.

+### Target state calculation

+The trajectory generation flow is following:
+1. If there is a car in front of the controlled vehicle, then one of the following maneuvers must be taken:
+a.
+Slowing down, with defined decceleration rate (main.cpp:204)
+b.
+Lane change to the left (main.cpp:199)
+c.
+Lane change to the right (main.cpp:201)
+*left change has precedence*
+2. If there is nothing in front of the controlled vehicle, then the vehicle accelerates with defined rate (main.cpp:208), up the the limit speed of 49.0 MPH (main.cpp:204).
+The 1 MPH buffer is kept to compensate any possible fluctuations of the simulator measurements.

+Environment interpretation is based on the sensor fusion data sent from the simulator and it's realized by 3 functions:
+1. is_car_in_front() (main.cpp:63) - it detects if there is any vehicle in the same lane as the controlled vehicle within the next 30 meters.
+The longitudinal position is predicted from the current speed of the vehicle, given by sensor fusion data.
+2. is_left_empty() (main.cpp:104) - it detects if there is any vehicle on the left side of the controlled vehicle.
+There is a check of the edgee case (being in the leftmost lane) (main.cpp:105).
+The idea here is to measure if observed vehicle is placed withing the buffer range around the controlled vehicle (10 meters behind and 30 meters ahead of) (main.cpp:94).
+The position of the observed vehicle is composed from the current longitudinal placement and the predicted one.
+It prevents the controlled vehicle from smashing into the side of the observed vehicle if they are longitudinal equal.
+3. is_right_empty() (main.cpp:114) - it's the same as the is_left_empty(), but for the lane on the right side.

+### Vehicle state

+As for the controlled vehicle state keeping - there are two variables shared between all callbacks thate handle the incoming telemetry messages:
+1. lane (main.cpp:161) - it's the current target lane of the controlled vehicle.
+Possible values are 0, 1, 2, representing (respectively) left, middle and right lane.
+2. ref_vel (main.cpp:162) - it's the current velocity of the controlled vehicle.
+Sharing and manipulating those variables between each cycle allows to continue the maneuvers initiated in previous cycles.

+### Trajectory generation
+After setting the current state values the Cartesian coordinates trajectory has to be set.
+The implementation here is taken from the Highway Driving project classroom QA session.
+It's based on the spline.h library (https://kluge.in-chemnitz.de/opensource/spline/) and the idea there is following:
+1. Get the yaw of the controlled vehicle based on previous path, to keep the transition step smooth (main.cpp:242)
+2. Obtain 3 waypoints (spaced 30 meters apart) ahead of the controlled vehicle.
+Those waypoints lay on the target lane.
+3. Based on the yaw value of the car and the distance to be driven (from the target velocity) the trajectory is composed.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).